 - Lightly grease a skillet and heat over medium.
 Slice the halloumi cheese and place the slices in the skillet.

-- Let the halloumi fry for 7-8 minutes till golden brown on both sides.
+- Let the halloumi sear for a few minutes until golden brown on both sides.
 Allow the halloumi to cool to room temperature.

 - Chop the halloumi into small pieces.